-In this post, we shall explain to you the basics of U.S citizenship requirements, how to apply for U.S citizenship and all you need to know about U.S naturalization.
+In this post, we shall explain to you the basics of U.S citizenship requirements.
+How to apply for U.S citizenship and all you need to know is on this page right below.

 For one to become a U.S citizen some requirements must be met and they include;

 • One must be at least 18 years of age (minimum required age).

 • One must have a permanent resident (green card) for at least 5 years, or for at least 3 years if one is filing as a spouse of a U.S citizen.

 • Show evidence that you have lived in the state or district where you wish to apply for at least 3 months.

 • One must be able to read, write and speak basic English

 • Show that you have been physically present in the U.S for at least 30 months out of the 5 years immediately preceding the date of filing Form N-400.